I loved this talk.

 So much truth in who we are can be seen in our motivations.
 Looking at my own I notice a number of things:

 - Creating software and web applications are not simple, straightforward tasks that can be completed without thinking.
 Working software requires a lot of thought.
 Furthermore, working software that is also well designed software is honestly more art than it is science.

 - I want to work on cool, interesting ideas.
-Compensation isn’t the driving force here, I am.
 I am passionate about programming.
-I love it.
+I enjoy it.

 - Motivation is more important than compensation.

-Right now I am winding down in my first job search for after college.
-It has been a fun journey with lots interviews, some let downs, a few surprises, and tons of experience.
+Right now, I am winding down in my first job search for after college.
+It has been a fun journey with lots of interviews, some let downs, a few surprises, and tons of experience.
 When confronted with my end choices of possible employers, I’m not looking at where I could make the most money.
 I’m looking at where I think I will get the most motivation and paid enough for my work.
-I don’t want to think about money, I feel like that is a waste of thought.
-I want to think about my work, and create interesting things.
-I am passionate about programming after all, and not money.
+I want to think about my work and create interesting things.
+I am passionate about programming after all, not balancing my checkbook.